 Hood ornament.
 We drove very slowly, everyone armed with a flashlight, eyes glued to the roadway for snakes.
 Everyone had an open window to look out except me, since I was sitting in the middle of the front seat.
 So I got the honor of sitting on the hood of the Impala as we cruised very slowly through the swamp.

-Somehow he accomplished both with his arm broken in forty eleven places.
+The accident.
+I was suddenly jerked awake by my brother's right arm.
+He had turned and was reaching across in front of me to grab the wheel.
+That's when I looked up and saw the pickup truck coming at us.
+It was not more than thirty feet away.
+We had drifted across the median and were going north in the southbound lanes at goofball speed.
+He'd apparently passed out.
+My brother was trying to wrench us out of the path of the pickup but it was too late.
+Looking at that truck, I knew for sure I was about to die.
+My last thought was, huh, what a grubby way to die.
+Then everything went black.
 I came to lying on my back.
 My brother was standing over me, shouting something.
 I passed out again.
 My brother had been partially successful: instead of a flat head-on, we hit the pickup truck corner-to-corner, killing both drivers instantly.
 I crushed my brother's arm and shoulder, breaking it in god knows how many places.
 He wore a full body cast with his arm propped out in front of him on a strut for months.
-There were photos of him in his cast under the banyan tree in the front yard of the Fishfarm.
+There were photos of him in his cast under the multistem ficus in the front yard of the Fishfarm.
 The impact released the ragtop.
 After crushing my brother's arm I rolled over the dash and out the top, turning at least one somersault in midair.
 If I'd been wearing a seatbelt I would've died in the car; I sailed out just in time.
-When he saw I was alive, my brother had 2 missions: stand north of me to make sure another car didn't run over me there, and release the rattlesnake.
+When he saw I was alive, my brother had two missions: stand north of me to make sure another car didn't run over me there, and release the rattlesnake.
+Somehow he managed to accomplish both with his arm broken in forty eleven places.

 Hello death.
 It would be more than 50 years before I recognized the real significance of what happened that night, my final thought.
 I was perfectly calm.
 Death had come for me, and aside from still feeling really dirty and hung over, I was perfectly OK with that.